 The flag has other current uses within the U.S. Navy.
 Shore facilities of the Navy can optionally fly the First Navy Jack, provided that they are also flying the 50-star jack as well.
 And sailors and naval officers have the option of wearing the First Navy Jack on flight suits as well as some versions of the Navy Working Uniform – this includes sailors and officers wearing the Army Combat Uniform while serving with Army units.

 While the First Navy Jack doesn’t have the same widespread use in protest movements as the Gadsden Flag it resembles, it was a rallying icon for the fight against a smoking ban in Indiana.
 The flag also appeared at one of the first memorials for the victims of the Boston Marathon bombers.

-This flag has an interesting and mysterious history, but it might be attractive to American patriots for one simple reason: It combines the symbolism of the American nation along with the symbolism of resistance to tyranny.
+U.S. Navy Jack flag history is as interesting as it is mysterious, but it might be attractive to American patriots for one simple reason: It combines the symbolism of the American nation along with the symbolism of resistance to tyranny.
 For those who want to simultaneously show off their love of liberty alongside their love of America, there may be no better option than the First Navy Jack – steeped in all the great traditions of a great nation.